dzerbino/velvet/contrib/read_prepare/readme.txt

 Introduction:
    Quality filtering of raw data forms the primary step in NGS data analysis.
-This script combines the feature of popular quality filtering tools like FASTX.
-Commonly, reads forom a paired-end data are pre-processed separately and paired later for downstream analysis.
+This script combines the features of popular quality filtering tools like FASTX-toolkits.
+Commonly, reads from a paired-end data are pre-processed separately, and paired later for downstream analysis.
 This kind of anlaysis has the following pros and cons.

 Pros: 1) One can process read 1 and read 2 seperately at the same time.
 Cons: 1) Read pairing will become a memory intensive process.